 To keep your dog’s mouth fresh and healthy, it’s important to practice regular teeth brushing.
 You can give your Shiba Inu dental chews or dental treats, as these will help clean away plaque that has formed around the teeth.
 These usually contain natural enzymes that break bacteria.

 If you notice your Shiba Inu sporting a brownish film over their tongue, it could be suffering from periodontal disease, an inflammation of the gums and bone that supports their teeth.
-It is a serious condition and should be treated immediately by a veterinarian.
+It is a serious condition and should be treated immediately by a vet.